rsinghlab/scGrapHiC/README.md

 pip install -r requirements.txt
 ```

+## Downloading the supplementary datasets and model weights
+We have uploaded our model weights and supplementary datasets, such as the CTCF and CpG scores, Gene annotation files, and chrom sizes in this [data](https://drive.google.com/drive/folders/1Bo7sq2TlgVZRU6c6JB4MFAT2LZSz0SEm?usp=sharing) folder.
+Please download this folder before you proceed with the rest of the installation.
+While we train and test scGrapHiC on mouse datasets only, we provide these supplementary files for Human (hg38) and Fly (dm6) to aid users who work with these model organisms.
+We also provide training, testing, and held-out cell-type dataloaders in the processed directory to make it easy to replicate the results in our manuscript.

+We have not uploaded Human and Fly stem cell bulks Hi-C files in this data repository because Hi-C files typically are in order of 10s of GBs.
+Refer to section XXX later in the README, where we provide links to both Human and Fly bulk Hi-C files.
+In the same section, we refer interested readers to repositories containing a wide selection of tissue-specific bulk Hi-C measurements.

 ## Setting up Paths
 Before we run the pipeline, we need to define four static paths in the src/globals.py file:
+- DATA: This path should point to the location where you downloaded.
 - RAW_DATA: This path stores all the raw dataset files.
-Please ensure that the storage directory that stores this path has around 100 GB free space available.
-These raw datasets include HiRES scRNA-seq and scHi-C coassayed dataset, bulk Hi-C datasets, CTCF and CpG scores.
+Set this path to point to the 'raw' sub-directory in the folder you downloaded in the previous step.
+Note: If you want to retrain from scratch, please ensure that the storage directory that stores this path has around 100 GB of free space available.
+We have provided scripts that autonomously download the HiRES and mouse bulk Hi-C datasets.
 - PREPROCESSED_DATA: This path will contain the pseudo-bulked scRNA-seq and scHi-C datasets.
+Set it to point to the 'preprocessed' subdirectory in the folder you downloaded in the previous step.
 - PROCESSED_DATA: This path will include the dataloader files we use to train and test our model.
-- DATA: Folder contains the path where we store weights and generated results.
+Set it to point to the 'processed' subdirectory in the folder you downloaded in the previous step.

 ## Data